English (ENGL)

 Attributes: UAA Diversity & Inclusion GER, UAA Humanities GER.

-ENGL A203 Literature of Britain I 3 Credits
+ENGL A203 British Narratives of Power and Global Change 3 Credits

 Attributes: UAA Diversity & Inclusion GER, UAA Humanities GER.

-ENGL A205 Literature of the United States I 3 Credits
+ENGL A205 Literary Narratives that Shaped the United States 3 Credits

 Attributes: UAA Diversity & Inclusion GER, UAA Humanities GER.

-ENGL A209 Introduction to English Studies 3 Credits
+ENGL A209 Fields and Careers in English Studies 3 Credits

-Introduces the areas of study that comprise English Studies at the University of Alaska Anchorage.
+Introduces the areas of study that comprise English studies at the University of Alaska Anchorage, and provides information on career applications.

 ENGL A245 Alaska Native Literatures 3 Credits